rbredlau/gogetvers/README.md

     If any of the dependencies have local modifications then no work is performed.

-gogetvers generate -f MANIFEST [-g GOFILE] [-n PACKAGENAME] [PATH]
+gogetvers generate [-f MANIFEST] [-g GOFILE] [-n PACKAGENAME] [PATH]
-    Create a go source file with version information at PATH if provided or in current directory otherwise using MANIFEST file.
+    Create a go source file with version information at PATH using MANIFEST file.
 GOFILE is the output filename or generated_gogetvers.go if omitted.
 By default PACKAGENAME will be extracted from MANIFEST; use this option to specify another name (i.e. for 'main').

 gogetvers make [-f FILE] [PATH]
     Create manifest information for golang package at PATH; or